 When using the Linux installer to perform an upgrade, you might encounter problems moving broken symbolic links.
-You might see errors that begin with a line similar to, "could not read "/opt/electriccloud/electriccommander/workspace/FileOperationsLinux-LocalMove-7689/fileSymLink": no such file or directory".
+You might see errors that begin with a line similar to, "could not read "/opt/electriccloud/electriccommander/workspace/FileOperationsLinux-LocalMove-

 Manually remove the file and rerun the installer if you encounter these types of errors.